 Even though you’ve sorted through pages with very targeted broken links, don’t forget to do the 2nd step.
-Take your list of pages that are generating the dead links and plug them into a backlink checker like Open Site Explorer to find even more.
+Take your list of pages that are generating the dead links and plug them into a backlink checker like Ahrefs to find even more.

 3. Wikipedia Dead Citations